jeff4/bionotes.github.io/_comp/comp_notes.md

 * 3/19: More Aho book.
 * 3/21: Redrew compiler diagram.
 * 3/22 - 3/23: Thain p.
 14 notes in JH notebook.
+* 3/24: Reviewed Thain regular expressions again in notebook.
+Moved forward with Thain Section 3.4 on Finite Automata and Deterministic Finite Automata.

 ## Chapter 2: A Quick Tour
 ### Tools in a typical toolchain